simonpcastillo/LatitudinalFunctionalDiversity/README.md

 }
 ```

+Note that to paralellise, you need to declare the number of cores you will use.
+To find how many cores your machine has, call ```parallel::detectCores()```.
+Be careful of not using all your cores, because you computer will stop eorking.
 We run the null models code by calling:

 ```{r}
     rep.nulls<-5000